 Models from the Outside

 Come hear about the pivotal choices made by the City of Portland to help transform their urban core.
-After a short documentary “Portland: a Sense of Place” from the PBS e2 series, we’ll discuss benefits and pitfalls of looking at other cities as role models and what may or may not be right for Tacoma.
+After viewing a short documentary from the PBS e2 series, A Sense of Place, we’ll discuss the benefits and risks of looking at other cities as role models and what may or may not be right for Tacoma.

 Andy Cotugno, Senior Policy Advisor, Portland Metro Regional Government